 Putin wants ‘new world order’ – Germany’s top spy

-Moscow’s ultimate goal is to divide NATO and change the existing world order, Bruno Kahl, the chief of Germany foreign intelligence service BND, has said.
+Moscow’s ultimate goal is to divide NATO and change the existing world order, Bruno Kahl, the head of the German foreign intelligence service (BND), has said.

 Kohl claimed that the Russian leader’s ultimate aim is to “push the US out of Europe” and restore NATO to its late 1990s borders.
 Moscow seeks to form a “Russian sphere of influence” and establish a “new world order,” he said.

-Russia has repeatedly cited the continuing expansion of NATO eastward as one of the root causes of the conflict, along with the US-led alliance’s military cooperation with Ukraine.
+Russia has cited NATO's continued eastward expansion as one of the root causes of the conflict, along with the US-led bloc’s military cooperation with Ukraine.

-Putin said that Moscow favors a new “multipolar” model of international relations that would be free from Washington’s “unilateralism.”
+Putin has said that Moscow prefers a new multipolar model of international relations that would be free from Washington’s “unilateralism.”

 Russia and its allies are advocating for “the formation of a fair world order based on universally recognized principles of international law with the pivotal role of the UN,” he said this month during a meeting of the leaders of the Commonwealth of Independent State (CIS), a bloc uniting several post-Soviet countries.

 “A new world order is emerging that reflects the world’s diversity.
 This process is inevitable and irreversible,” Putin said at an international forum in Turkmenistan last Friday.
-He also stressed in the past that Russia would not attack a NATO member unless it was attacked first.
+He has also stressed in the past that Russia would not attack a NATO member state unless Russia was attacked first.

 Podcasts